linode/docs/docs/applications/containers/beginners-guide-to-LXD/index.md

 Error: Get http://unix.socket/1.0: dial unix /var/snap/lxd/common/lxd/unix.socket: connect: connection refused
 {{< /output >}}

 This happens when the LXD service is not currently running.
-By default, the LXD service is running as soon as it is configured succesfully.
+By default, the LXD service is running as soon as it is configured successfully.
 See [Initialize LXD](#initialize-lxd) to configure LXD.

 ### Error "unix.socket: connect: permission denied"